simondilhas/practice_circle/docs/index.md

 ---

-## What This Creates — In the Body, Mind, and Circle
+## What This Creates — In the Body, Life, and Community

 Practice is not theory.
 What we create must be visible in how we move, act, and relate — otherwise it remains talk.